The Moody Blues discography

+The Moody Blues at the Chumash Casino Resort in Santa Ynez, CA, 2005.

 The following is the discography of the English symphonic and progressive rock band the Moody Blues.
 In the United States, 14 of the group's albums reached Gold or Platinum status, according to the Recording Industry Association of America.
 In Canada, it was 13 albums and in the United Kingdom, it was four.

 The Moody Blues scored seven top-ten singles in Canada and three top-ten singles on the Billboard Hot 100, with "Nights in White Satin" reaching number 2 in Billboard and number 1 in Cashbox.
 On the UK singles chart, the group also had three top-ten hits, with "Go Now" reaching number 1.